bidkikarsid/Gas-Utility-Service-Web-Application/README.md

 7. Access the Admin Panel
-To access the admin interface, go to: http://127.0.0.1:8000/admin/ Use the superuser credentials you created earlier to log in.
+To access the admin interface, go to: http://127.0.0.1:8000/admin/ Use the superuser credentials you created earlier to log in. (for instance use Username - sid1234 Password - 123456789)

 ## Project Structure